 Outdoor enthusiasts thrive on our waterways, trails, and parks.
 In less than 20 minutes from downtown York, you can boat, kayak, fish, skateboard, rock climb, mountain bike, or take to the field in an adult sport league.
 Discover a York ready for you to savor every note, sight, bite, sip, and outdoor adventure awaiting you.

 Visit Royal Square and WeCo arts districts in downtown York.
-Meet local artists and explore their work on display at Marketview Arts, the Pennsylvania Arts Experience, York Art Association, and Creative York.
-Hear local crafters tell their stories through YorkCrafted and their PechaKucha presentations or shop and create your own art in classes at Creative York, The Parliament, Clay Path Studio, or at a Coloring Cocktails & Cursewords hosted by Prime Art Supply.
+Meet local artists and explore their work on display at Marketview Arts, the Pennsylvania Arts Experience, and York Art Association.
+Hear local crafters tell their stories through YorkCrafted and their PechaKucha presentations or shop and create your own art in classes at Creative York or The Parliament.
+After class, don’t forget to pick up supplies at Prime Art Supply so you can create at home.
 Even our sidewalks are adorned with art, in our painted parking meters, sidewalks, storefronts and sculptured pieces recycled from our city’s industrial heritage.

 From antiques to specialty gift shops, York has your shopping fix covered.
-Downtown, you can shop small at retail and specialty merchants offering everything from art supplies and handmade soaps to jewelry, fresh foods and furniture.
-County-wide, choose from antiques, farmers’ markets, factory outlets, malls and shopping centers.
+In Downtown York, you can shop small at retail and specialty merchants offering everything from art supplies and handmade soaps to jewelry Choose from fabulous consignment clothing to local, private label designs.
+County-wide, choose from fresh foods, furniture, antiques, farmers’ markets, and of course, shopping centers.

 Music, Film, and Performing Arts

-York’s music scene abounds, from soulful rocking club atmospheres of CapLive and Kable House Presents to nationally known artists at the Strand-Capitol Performing Arts Center or the harmonious instrumentals of the York Symphony Orchestra.
+York’s music scene abounds, from soulful rocking club atmospheres of CapLive and Kable House Presents to nationally known artists at the Appell Center for the Performing Arts or the harmonious instrumentals of the York Symphony Orchestra.
 Catch indie films at Small Star Art House or classic film series, CapFilm.

 Did you know that York is home to close to a dozen performance and visual arts venues?
-The Pullo Center and Strand-Capitol Performing Arts Center offer international comedy, musical, and family entertainment.
+The Pullo Center and Appell Center for the Performing Arts offer international comedy, musical, and family entertainment.
 Greater York Dance, York Youth Ballet, DreamWrights, Belmont Theater, and Weary Arts Group showcase local talented performers.

-York is becoming a foodie paradise.
+Downtown York is a foodie paradise.
 Historic Central Market is a popular home to more than 40 vendors.
 What the Food Trucks turns the mobile restaurant trend into a major event drawing thousands of fans in any weather.
+Throw your taste buds a party with the homestyle cultural selections of Esaan Thai, World Grills and Mi Caldero.
 Farm-to-table restaurants like Tutoni’s perk up the downtown dining scene with surprises like pop-up al-fresco dining in Cherry Lane.
-The First Post, White Rose Bar & Grill, and Mi Caldero, attract crowds any night of the week.
+The First Post, White Rose Bar & Grill, Revival Social Club, attract crowds any night of the week.
 The Left Bank, Accomac Inn, and Blue Heron are a few of our fine dining favorites.
-And we can’t forget the home-grown York City Pretzel Co. and World Grills.
+John Wright Restaurant, Warehouse Gourmet, Wyndridge Farm, and Glen Rock Mill Inn have delicious options for everyone in your party.
+And we can’t forget the home-grown favorites, Roost Uncommon Kitchen and York City Pretzel Co.

 Nightlife & Events

-Enjoy locally brewed craft beers, wine, great food, and a night out with friends at popular gathering places such as Granfalloons, Mudhook Brewery, the White Rose Bar & Grill, Liquid Hero Brewery, and Holy Hound Taproom.
-You’ll be entertained with open mic nights, karaoke, trivia, Story Slam, and live entertainment.
-Special events include the Sweetest Pint Beer & Chocolate Tasting, Second Saturdays, First Night York, Mason Dixon Wine Trail, Susquehanna Ale Trail, Downtown Masquerade Ball, FestiveIce, First Fridays, and more.
+Enjoy locally brewed craft beers, wine, great food, and a night out with friends at popular gathering places such as Granfalloons, Mudhook Brewery, Crystal Ball Brewing Co. the White Rose Bar & Grill, Miscreation Brewing Company, Liquid Hero Brewery, Collusion Tap Works and Holy Hound Taproom.
+You’ll be entertained with open mic nights, karaoke, trivia, York Story Slam, and live entertainment.
+Whether you love baseball or not, you’ll find our York Revolution to be fun-filled entertainment.
+Special events include the Sweetest Pint Beer & Chocolate Tasting, First Night York, Mason Dixon Wine Trail, Susquehanna Ale Trail, Downtown Masquerade Ball, FestiveIce, First Fridays, and more.

 We like to work hard and then play hard—often outside.
-In York County alone, you can rock climb, go horseback riding, hike, bike, kayak and canoe, camp, fish, and more at over 200 local, state, and county parks, including dog parks and our nationally recognized Rail Trail, the Susquehanna River, and numerous lakes and streams.
+In York County alone, you can horseback ride, hike, bike, kayak and canoe, camp, fish, and more at over 200 local, state, and county parks, such as Codorus State Park, Gifford Pinchot State Park and the Susquehanna Riverlands.
+There are even dog parks and our nationally recognized Rail Trail, the Susquehanna River, and numerous lakes and streams.
 Our more than 20 golf courses are a big hit as well.
 For the ultimate adventure seekers, Roundtop Mountain Resort offers skiing, snow tubing and year-round fun, from zip-lining to paintball.

 You can find plenty of recreation activities in York.
 Ice skate or join a hockey league at the York Ice Arena.
 The Graham Aquatic Center and other public pools are a summertime hit.
 Fitness and community centers like the Jewish Community Center, YMCA, YWCA, and others offer programs and activities for all ages.
-Reid Menzer Memorial Skate Park provides a safe place for skaters of all skill levels to tail slide the quarter pipe.
-Join an adult league for soccer, volleyball, softball, tennis, running, or biking.
+Reid Menzer Memorial Skatepark provides a safe place for skaters of all skill levels to tail slide the quarter pipe.
+Adults can connect to a number of groups for soccer, baseball, volleyball, tennis, running, or cycling.